 Connecticut always pauses with the rest of the U.S. to mark Independence Day, that early summer holiday dominated by cookouts and fireworks.
 Americans tend to view most national holidays as a day off from work, but the Fourth of July is worth some thought.
 The Declaration of Independence from Britain in 1776 was not political puffery.
 It meant war and a life-and-death struggle for freedom.

 The four men from Connecticut who signed the Declaration knew that all too well.
 William Williams of Lebanon (for whom Williams College in Massachusetts is named) described the danger in a discussion with colleagues in his hometown late in 1776.
 The Revolutionary War was going badly for America at the time and the talk turned to the consequences if the Brits won.

 Another Connecticut signer of the Declaration was Roger Sherman, a remarkable soul who went from being a shoemaker in New Milford to finishing off his career as United States Senator from Connecticut.
-Despite humble beginnings, Sherman, eagerly studied the law and would use that knowledge to serve as justice of the peace, legislator representing New Haven and superior court judge.
+Despite humble beginnings, Sherman eagerly studied law and would use that knowledge to serve as justice of the peace, legislator representing New Haven, and superior court judge.

 Known for his integrity and common sense approach to complex or controversial issues, Sherman was reportedly described by Thomas Jefferson as “a man who never said a foolish thing in his life.”

 Samuel Huntington of Windham began a law practice in Connecticut in 1754 and served as the King’s attorney in the province, but later became involved with the American rebel group, the Sons of Liberty, and Huntington added his ink to the Declaration of Independence.